ghulam36460/GSDashboard/README.md

 - **Embla Carousel**
 - **FullCalendar**

-> For more details on the sources and credits used in Shadboard, visit the [sources & credits page](https://shadboard.vercel.app/docs/miscellaneous/sources-and-credits).
+>For more details on the sources and credits used in GSDashboard, check the project documentation.

 ## Apps & Pages